tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

   vxlanMode: Never
 ```

 We have extracted the relevant information here.
-You can see from the output that the default IPPool range is 10.48.0.0/24, which is actually the Calico Initial default IP Pool range of our k8s cluster.
+You can see from the above output that the default IPPool range is 10.48.0.0/24, which is actually the Calico Enteprise initial default IP Pool range of our k8s cluster.
 Note the relevant information in the manifest:

 * allowedUses: specifies if this IPPool can be used for tunnel interfaces, workload interfaces, or both.